Moulberry/AxiomDocumentation/src/tools/painting/scriptbrush.md

 The Script Brush is a very unique tool, it allows you to create your own brush.
 This can be for easing the building process or adding new tools to axiom.

 - The Script Brush is an advanced tool catered towards advanced users.
-The brush requires some knowledge in programming languages like Python.
+The brush requires some knowledge of programming languages like Python.

 - An IDE[^note4] window is used to input your code.
 It uses a similar language to Python called Lua[^note1].

 - Lua doesn't require line indentation like most languages but axiom provides a tabbing feature to indent.
-There is only one built-in library[^note3] and does not include any others.
+There is only one built-in library[^note3] and there are currently no others.

 ### The Script must return a block or use setBlock() to modify blocks in the world.

-There are many predefined variables and functions, these can be used throughout the script to interact with the world.
+There are many predefined variables and functions that can be used throughout the script to interact with the world.
 Listed below, are all variables and functions with descriptions and examples.

 ## Custom Variables